gabrielhipolito-dev/Grocery_db/README.md

 ---

+## ⚙️ Requirements

+- Visual Studio with VB.NET support
+- Microsoft SQL Server (any edition)
+- SSMS (SQL Server Management Studio) for managing the database

+---

+## 🧠 What This Project Does

+- Login system (Admin/User roles)
+- Account management with separate Admin/User tables
+- Inventory system with product catalog and stock management

+---
 ## 💾 Database Connection

 The application uses ADODB for connecting to the database.
 You need to **configure the connection string** to match your machine’s SQL Server setup.